ga-wdi-boston/rails-activerecord-one-to-many/README.md

 See how we are generating and running the SQL SELECT need to find all the people with boston's primary key.

+We'll use to the results of this SQL SELECT to create a collection of `people` that the `people` method will refer to.

+Each row found in the people table with an id of 1 will be used to create one Person instance in the `people` collection.

+## You Do:

+In the `$ rails console`:

+* Create one more place.
+* Add two people to this place.
+* Check the DB to view changes in the places and and people table.
+* Draw a physical model of these tables, columns and rows.
+* Draw lines between the people and places table to indicate which people belong to which place.
+* Seed the DB with data for your people and places.
+Yep, create code in `db/seeds.rb` to populate the db. *Don't forget to run `rake db:seed` when done*.

 ## Rails: `has_many`